liewchooichin/orange_wonders/notes.md

     - The variables are from render()--context=context.

 - Tags are enclosed in single braces with percentage signs ({% extends "base_generic.html" %}).

+## Python venv

+To activate the python environment created from venv:

+`source .venv/bin/activate`